How to Pick Your Perfect Wedding Ceremony Theme (Updated for 2022)

-Instead of carrying flowers or lanterns, the bride and bridesmaids can carry sea shell bouquets, while the groom and groomsmen can were starfish instead of boutonnieres.
+Instead of carrying flowers or lanterns, the bride and bridesmaids can carry sea shell bouquets, while the groom and groomsmen can be wearing starfish instead of boutonnieres.
 If you want to avoid getting hot in the sun, colorful parasols for the bride and her attendants are just the thing.

 Forget arriving at the beach in a car - Rent a boat for the wedding party to make a splashy landing onto the shore!

 Forget arriving at the beach in a car.
 Rent a boat for the wedding party to make a splashy landing onto the shore.
-You can use the same boat to make you getaway to the reception, if it isn’t being held at the beach.
+You can use the same boat to make your getaway to the reception if it isn’t being held at the beach.

 - Romantic Wedding Ceremony Theme

 For a romantic wedding ceremony theme, go all out with wedding flowers.
 These pictures should give you lots of inspiration on how to use flowers at your wedding, starting with an aisle filled with rose petals as you walk toward your beloved.
 String colorful garlands along the pews.
 And set up an incredible flower display by the altar.

 You and your bridesmaids should be dressed in silk and lace evoking immediate romance.
 For the ultimate in romantic, arrive at the ceremony in a horse-pulled carriage that can whisk you and your husband to the reception.
 At the reception, continue the romantic flower theme with an incredible cake decorated with large blooms.
 And decorate the tables with satin and lace napkins and cloths.